firoagni/ai-development-tutorials/ai_solution_building_guide.md

 Given the inherent challenges of context rot and positional bias, the optimal strategy is to provide LLMs with **short, high-quality context** rather than overwhelming them with every available piece of information.
 When building your own AI solution from scratch, managing context is largely within your control.
 But how can you maintain context quality when working with AI coding assistants like Cursor, Copilot, or Windsurf?

 To come up with a solution, let us first understand what consumes context windows in AI coding assistants:
-- **Long Conversations:** Long conversations fill the context window, degrading the AI’s performance and increasing costs.
-- **Understanding code flow:** Call graphs, dependency trees, and execution traces that span multiple files
-- **Searching for files:** Directory listings and file content scans across large codebases
+- Long Conversations with Assistant
+- Assistant understanding code flow
+- Assistant searching for files in the codebase
+- Assistant reading large files
+- Output\logs from the code executed by the assistant
-- **Huge JSON blobs from tools:** API responses and structured data dumps from tools
+- JSON blobs returned from tool calls
-- **Test/build logs:** Execution output

 So how should we manage this context explosion?
 Let's examine approaches from least to most effective.